 Data and Tools

 County level election data for 2016 is from MIT Election Lab.
 The 2020 county level data is downloaded from the New York Times county election data API and processed using a python script.
-Population data used is for 2018.
+2024 county data is from the NYTimes as well by individual state (e.g. Maine) Population data used is for 2018.
 The visualization was created using d3 javascript visualization library.

 function resized3map(){ //this function is called from the javascript from within the iframe after the contents of iframe are loaded (and after an additional 150ms delay) setTimeout(function (){ mm = document.getElementById('mapframe'); mm.height = mm.contentWindow.document.body.scrollHeight+20+"px"; console.log("resize"); mobilewarn();